ztcollazo/weasel/README.md

 )

 func main() {
-  // Connect is a wrapper around SQLX's connect; see that for more details. conn := weasel.Connect("postgres", "user=foo dbname=bar sslmode=off")
+  // Connect is a wrapper around SQLX's connect that takes a custom Opts strcut; see that for more details. conn := weasel.Connect("postgres", weasel.Opts{
+    Database: "postgres",
+    User: "whoever",
+  })

   // Let's create the schema now type PersonSchema struct {